Harry-Yates/Harry-Yates/README.md

 Portfolio · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Based in Stockholm · *You can expect partly cloudy in the morning, with clearing in the afternoon*
+Based in Stockholm · *There will be partly cloudy today*

 # 15°
-☀️ **Clear skies with excellent visibility**
+☁️ **Mostly cloudy with broken cloud formations**

 **↑** 19° **↓** 11°